 You may want to include your family in your treatment and recovery.
 Outpatient drug rehab makes this easy.
 Family therapy sessions help members learn how to support one another.
 Individual sessions help family members find personal strength and knowledge about addiction and its effects.
 Outpatient programs that offer family treatment offer opportunities for reuniting, communicating and healing.

 Outpatient treatment also offers group therapy, access to community resources and alternative treatment methods.
-You can choose programs that include meditation and yoga or adventure therapy outings.
+You can choose programs that include meditation and yoga or experiential therapy outings.
 Job training, housing assistance and legal aid can be part of your care.
 Make sure you choose a program that offers the help you need, and take advantage of all aspects of this help.

 Will Outpatient Drug Rehab Work for Me?